je-mappelle-egg-yolk/nja-gen/README.md

 1. There is currently a bug that causes strip names in NJA output to display as "undefined".
 It's unknown what is causing this issue right now.
 2. A bug will occur if an OBJ that uses materials ("usemtl" in obj) is loaded, this will stop the program from being able to write NJ files in that session.

-To revert either of the above bugs bug, njaGen must be restarted.
+To revert either of the above bugs, njaGen must be restarted.

 ## Optimize Strips bug